Quantum-inspired Techniques in Tensor Networks for Industrial Contexts: Basic tensor properties and more complex techniques

 The second possibility is based on the use of Generative Artificial Intelligence (AI) boosted with tensor networks \cite{GEO}.

-The third possibility is the use of imaginary time evolution to a quantum state in uniform superposition of all possible combinations, equivalent to the application of a Hadamard gate to each qubit of a quantum circuit.
-If from this uniform superposition we damp each combination exponentially to its associated cost, the optimal combination will be the one with the largest amplitude, resulting in a higher measurement probability.
+The third possibility is the use of imaginary-time evolution on the quantum state in uniform superposition of all possible combinations, equivalent to the application of a Hadamard gate to each qubit of a quantum circuit.
+Let $\Omega$ be the set of feasible configurations, let $C(s)$ be the cost function, and let